13.40 Approval of Adoption Assistance

 1. SSW requests from the PCP agency the current rate that the prospective adoptive parent is receiving, and the current LOC of the child.

-2. If the child is a LOC one (1) or LOC the family shall continue to receive the current daily rate that is received from the PCP.
+2. If the child is a LOC one (1) the family shall continue to receive the current daily rate that is received from the PCP.
 However, the family shall not receive more than the advanced DCBS rate.

 3. If the child is a LOC two (2) or three (3), the family shall continue to receive the current daily rate that is received from the PCP.
 However, the family shall not receive more than the DCBS advanced care plus rate.